The Missing Cockpit

 The core idea is one sentence: show me what all my agents are doing without touching any of them.

 Every time I'm tempted by a "smart" feature (auto-approve safe operations, chain agents together, pre-fill responses) I ask one question: would a good mission control operator want the console to start pressing buttons on its own?
-The answer is always no.
+The answer is always no. A console that flies the craft can no longer be believed about the flight.

 Reading the Room